E-xyza/zigler/guides/7-concurrency.md

 The [`beam.yield`](beam.html#yield) function in dirty CPU mode will detect if the parent process has died and will return `error.processterminated`.

+> ### return from yield quickly! {: .warning }
+>
+> You must return from the yield quickly (within 750us).
+If you are
+> unable to return quickly, then zigler run will cause the thread
+> metadata to leak.
+This will be fixed in zigler 0.11.

 ```elixir
 defmodule Threaded do
   use ExUnit.Case, async: true